irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information.md

 ### Pre-Requisite Tasks

 1. Review basic concepts of AI and machine learning.
-2. Complete the lesson on identifying malign information.
+2. Complete the learning experience on identifying malign information.

 ### Knowledge Required